intel-analytics/BigDL-2.x/apps/pytorch/README.md

 conda install pytorch-cpu torchvision-cpu -c pytorch
 ```

+If you want install the latest analytics-zoo, you need to build the whl package by yourself, see [build-whl-package-for-pip-install](https://analytics-zoo.github.io/master/#DeveloperGuide/python/#build-whl-package-for-pip-install) for details.

 ## Run Jupyter
 If you want to run spark local, just start jupyter notebook:
 ```